article illustration Automatic Capacitor IOS build with GitHub actions with certificate

 App Store Connect API keys create name

 6 — Under Access, select the role for the key.
 The roles that apply to keys are the same roles that apply to users on your team.
 See role permissions.
+We recommend to select App management.

 7 — Click Generate.